-The City of Chandler Diversity, Equity & Inclusion Division is proud to announce the Dr. Martin Luther King Jr. Awards Program.
-The awards program honors the accomplishments of Chandler area residents, including youth who contribute significantly to creating a compassionate and socially just community through their dedication to human and civil rights.
+Brought to you by the City of Chandler Diversity, Equity & Inclusion Division, the Dr. Martin Luther King Jr. Awards Program honors the accomplishments of Chandler area residents, including youth who contribute significantly to creating a compassionate and socially just community through their dedication to human and civil rights.

 The Dr. Martin Luther King Jr. Awards Selection Committee will oversee the selection process for the following awards: